Qatar-2

-Qatar-2 is a K-type main-sequence star about 595 light-years away.
+Qatar-2 is a K-type main-sequence star about 595 light-years away in the constellation of Virgo.
 The star is much older than Sun, and has a concentration of heavy elements similar to solar abundance.
 The star features a numerous and long-lived starspots, and belongs to a peculiar variety of inflated K-dwarfs with strong magnetic activity inhibiting internal convection.